#21 - 5 Tips to Create Powerful Affirmations that Work

 Tip #4 – Consider using passionate language that snaps you out of your old state.

 Passionate language….aka swear words.
 Why should we consider using passionate language in our affirmations?
-Because there are certain taboo words in
+Because there are certain taboo words in ever culture that are able to cut through the noise and snap us to attention.
+When someone says “fuck”, we pay attention.
+We key in!

 Now, you may not be comfortable with swearing.
 In this case, don’t try to force it!
 It will probably simply make you feel uncomfortable.
 But if you were are comfortable with swearing, play with using curse words in your affirmations.
 It may just help take them to the next level!